 We have a high commitment to students undertaking training through local universities, and so we are unable to accommodate all requests for observation visits.
 We are usually able to offer sessions to people who have applied for a place to study Speech and Language Therapy (Undergraduate or Postgraduate Level).

 Specific information about your visit will be sent to you when the session is confirmed.
 The following information will help you plan your visit.

-Where is the placement?
+Where is my placement?

 Specific information about the time and location will be sent to you.
 The hospital website contains information on how to get to these sites, including travel advice.

 What should I wear?